Some courses displayed may not be offered every year.

 Anatomy, morphology, and systematics of fossil plants from the specimens.

-Prerequisite: EEMB 2 and MCDB 1B; Completion of all listed prerequisites with a grade of C- or better.
+Prerequisite: MCDB 1A, MCDB 1B, EEMB 2 and EEMB 3.
+Completion of all listed prerequisites with a grade of C- or better.

 Animal behavior and social organization viewed from evolutionary and whole animal perspectives.
 Specific topics stress environmental influences and natural selection and include: classical ethology, development and learning, communication, foraging, aggression, territoriality, mating systems, parental care, altruism, and sociobiology.